HSarfaraz/CRUD-React/README.md

 ### Project Notes

-- to run the project: npm start
+- To run the project: npm start
 - npm install react-router-dom
 - Setup routing app.js using react-router-dom
 - Create StudentTable component and use in app.js